 Boats may be moored on or after May 15th, weather permitting, and must be removed for winter storage on or before October 15th of each year.
-The Association may charge an additional fee to Owners that do not timely remove their boats.

 Insurance and Liability Relating to Owner Boats in the Association Mooring Field:

 Owners who have a permitted boat in the Association's mooring field must carry public liability insurance in the amount of \$1,000,000.00 (or \$500,000.00 and an umbrella policy of at least \$500,000.00) and property damage insurance in the amount of \$25,000.00 for each boat allocated a buoy.
 Evidence of coverage must be provided to the Association management with the Owner's buoy allocation application.